 We take a highly personal approach to your health, safety and support.
-By the very nature of our projects, we guide young people to rural locations to live in very back-to-basic conditions.
-You are under our care and guidance throughout and we take this responsibility to you seriously.
+By the very nature of our projects, we guide young people through remote and far away locations.
+You are under our care and guidance during your project or placement and we take this responsibility to you seriously.

 “Absolutely amazing experience and definitely the best 10 weeks of my life in Malake.
 Think Pacific are doing amazing things all over Fiji, they are friendly, organized, full of information and they think of absolutely everything, to ensure that you are prepared and love every minute of your time in Fiji.
 Their team leaders are unparalleled and made the experience what it was”

 Think Pacific is an amazing organisation.
 Prior to departure the staff were friendly and always helpful.
 During the project I learnt so much about the Fijian way of life which is not only inspiring but very interesting.
 The days are very busy, there is always something to do and that is what makes the trip so worthwhile and fun.
 Leaving the village was such a sad day as we formed such a tight bond with the community.

 By far the best thing I have ever done!
 Not only was I able to visit an incredible part of the world, I was able to really immerse myself in the culture and help a lot of people out while doing so.
 By far the furthest thing from Volun-tourism I have come across and something I will cherish for life!
 I was able to meet some friends that I have still kept in contact with.
 You all become so close during the four weeks and they really do become your family.
 I really made friends for life on this trip.
 The Think Pacific staff are phenomenal at organising and reassuring you both before and during the trip.
 Not once did I feel unsure of things or unsafe, which was hugely important to me when picking a trip.